Interested? See

 Why study with us

-• Examine patients, create treatment plans, place and restore dental implants, all under direct clinical supervision at one of our approved Clinical Training Centres.
+• Examine patients, create treatment plans, place and restore dental implants, all under direct clinical supervision at one of our Clinical Training Centres.

 • Gain the academic skills needed to critically appraise published work within dental and oral health related journals, and to understand how dental research is carried out in order to prepare you for your research project.